Psalm 84: Judaism

 Verse 13 is also one of the verses of salvation and hope recited at the beginning of the Havdalah ceremony.

 Catholicism

 The psalm is part of the Catholic rite of dedication of churches and altars.

+Coptic Orthodoxy

+In the Agpeya, the Coptic Church's book of hours, this psalm is prayed in the office of Sext.

 Protestantism

 Just like in Catholicism, Psalm 84 was recommended for ceremonies to dedicate churches.
 The psalm has also been used for anniversaries of the dedication of churches, such as the 50th Kirchweihfest of the rebuilt Luisenkirche in Berlin-Charlottenburg, and the commemoration of 500 years Reformation in Munich.
 It is often the subject of sermons at such occasions, as by Jürgen Seidl in a service on 7 May 2006, celebrating 125 years of the Dreikönigskirche in Frankfurt, with the performance of Bach's cantata Gott der Herr ist Sonn und Schild, BWV 79, which quotes from it.

+Book of Common Prayer

+In the Church of England's Book of Common Prayer, this psalm is appointed to be read on the evening of the sixteenth day of the month.

 Historical usage

 Thomas More wrote annotations in his Psalter for Psalm 84 while awaiting execution in the Tower of London, expressing his desire to be able to take part in Christian worship again.

 During the Putten raid in October 1944, the Nazi occupiers of the Netherlands attacked the village of Putten and took nearly all of its male population to concentration camps, from which only a few returned alive.
 When deported, the village men sang Psalm 84.
 In an annual commemoration at the location every October since the war, a choir sings verses of the psalm.